Skip to main content

 How does online banking help with budgeting?

 If you’re accustomed to using a check register to balance your accounts, you may be skeptical about switching to an unfamiliar system.
-That’s understandable, says Genevieve Waterman, NCOA’s Director of Economic Security.
+That’s understandable, says Jessica Johnston, NCOA's Senior Director for the Center for Economic Well-Being.
 “At the same time, you may be missing out on a powerful tool—one that can give you immediate insights into and control over your spending and savings.”

 For example, you can always check your deposits, debits, and transfers in real time with online banking.
 No more waiting for a paper statement to arrive in the mail!
 You won’t miss recording a transaction in your register, either—or make an addition or subtraction mistake when you’re doing the math by hand.
 This can help you avoid unintentional overdrafts and the fees that go with it.